-- 1. An employee who has applied for and been appointed by the Sheriff as a regular member of the interagency bomb squad, regular member of the special weapons and tactics (SWAT) team, regular member of the dive team, or is on motorcycle duty, will receive Seventy-Five Dollars (\$75) per full pay period.
+1. An employee who has applied for and been appointed by the Sheriff as a regular member of the interagency bomb squad, regular member of the special weapons and tactics (SWAT) team, regular member of the dive team, or is on motorcycle duty, will receive Seventy-Seven Dollars and Seventy-Cents (\$77.70) per full pay period.
 Incentive pay will continue for the duration of the appointment.
 The Sheriff shall have the sole and full discretion to make appointments and to remove an employee from any such appointment.
-If an employee volunteers and is appointed to more than one hazardous duty, the employee will receive only one hazardous duty incentive payment each pay period. - 2.
-Employees who are receiving hazardous duty bomb squad pay will continue to receive hazardous duty incentive pay as identified below, provided those employees remain appointed to the bomb squad by the Sheriff.
-After June 30, 2024, the hazardous duty incentive pay for being a member of the bomb squad will not exceed the Seventy-Five Dollars per full pay period as provided in paragraph 1 above.
+If an employee volunteers and is appointed to more than one hazardous duty, the employee will receive only one hazardous duty incentive payment each pay period.